Ola2195/XML-to-CSV-Parser/README.md

 # XML to CSV Parser

-This program parses an XML file and extracts specific data, saving the results in a CSV format.
-The data parsed includes various parameters related to an "emitor", such as status, values, and concentration.
+This program parses an XML file and converts specific data into CSV format.
+It processes data related to an "emitor" and its associated tags such as status, values, and concentrations, storing the results in a CSV file.
+The program uses the **Expat** library for efficient XML parsing.

 ## Features

-- Reads an XML file and extracts data related to the "emitor", "status", and other relevant tags.
+- **XML Parsing**: Extracts data related to "emitor", "status", "parametr", and "stezenie" tags.
-- Outputs extracted data to a CSV file with a specified format.
+- **CSV Output**: Saves parsed data in a CSV file with a formatted timestamp, including emitter tags and their associated values.
-- Uses the Expat library for efficient XML parsing.
+- **Expat Library**: Utilizes Expat, a fast and non-validating XML parser, for efficient handling of large XML files.

 ## Requirements